getodk/docs/odkx-src/services-managing.rst

       .. note::

-        Use web tab in the Application Designer to generate QR codes.
+        Use the web tab in the ODK-X Application Designer to generate QR codes.

   4. Authenticate user credentials